 R. Joseph Rodriguez, Ph.D.

-About twenty years ago, when I was still living in El Paso, I received a letter from a boy in Houston asking if I would be his "poet friend."
-The boy, Joseph Rodriquez, now my cherished friend, included his photo.
-The first ten Día Dynamos are librarians, most working in public libraries.
-With Joseph, I introduce other equally committed dynamos who don't spend their days with library patrons.
-Joseph's doctorate is in education, and he works at the University of Texas at Austin on improving teaching effectiveness.
-In the years I've had the pleasure to know Joseph, he has been a creative advocate for diversity and for literacy, for bookjoy.
+Years ago, when I was still living in El Paso, I received a letter from a boy in Houston asking if I would be his "poet friend."
+The boy, now Dr. Joseph Rodriguez, my cherished friend, included his photo.
+The first ten Día Dynamos were librarians, most working in public libraries.
+With Joseph, I introduced other equally committed dynamos who don't spend their days with library patrons.
+In the years I've had the pleasure to know Joseph, wherever he has been, he has been a creative advocate for diversity and for literacy, for sharing bookjoy.
+In 2013, he accepted a faculty position at my alma mater.
 His passion and planning consistently inspire me.
-Gracias, Joseph, for your commitment to Día.
-Read our interview with Joseph.
+Gracias, Joseph!

 November 2010